 Located in the channel between Nusa Penida and Nusa Ceningan, Gamat Bay boasts an impressive reef wall that is home to abundant marine life.
 I was amazed by the rich underwater world here, the colorful coral is among the most beautiful I’ve ever seen.

 Gamat Bay is easily reached both from the shore and via boat.
 It is surrounded by cliffs, creating a serene and quiet atmosphere while snorkeling.
-Remember to bring your GoPro, because of the good light and shallow depth, it is an excellent location for shooting underwater pics.
+Remember to bring your GoPro or a more affordable underwater camera, because of the good light and shallow depth, it is an excellent location for shooting underwater pics.

 Continue north and you’ll reach Toyapakeh Wall, known as one of the best snorkeling and dive sites in this area.
 It sits in the northern mouth of the Ceningan Channel, which means that the site is continuously fed from the currents flowing through bringing smaller fish and nutrients for the coral.